Hashim-Sobhi/ShoeShow-E-commerce-Web-Application/full_documentation.md

 ## 5.6 Post-Installation Steps

-*   **Database Seeding:** If your application requires initial data (e.g., admin users, sample products), you might need to run specific SQL scripts or use a data seeding mechanism provided by the backend.
-The `DOC.md` mentions `db_script.sql` and `script_data.sql` for database setup and initial data [3].
+*   **Database Seeding:** If your application requires initial data (e.g., admin users, sample products), you might need to run specific SQL scripts or use a data seeding mechanism provided by the backend.  `db_script.sql` and `script_data.sql` for database setup and initial data [3].
 *   **Testing:** Once all components are running, you can perform basic tests to ensure everything is working correctly.
 For example, try registering a new user, logging in, browsing products, and adding items to the cart.

-[1] /home/ubuntu/upload/documentation.md
-[2] /home/ubuntu/upload/DOC2.md
-[3] /home/ubuntu/upload/DOC.md